samuellimabraz/quantum-assistant/docs/synthetic.md

 ## Checkpoint and Retry System

-All long-running stages support robust fault tolerance with checkpoints and automatic retries.
+All long-running stages support fault tolerance with checkpoints and automatic retries.

 ### Automatic Retry Logic